 Dysphagia Treatment That May Ease Swallowing

-Treatment options for dysphagia often take either a compensatory approach or a rehabilitative approach, ASHA notes.
-Compensatory treatment approaches don't actually solve the swallowing problem, but they can teach you to cope with it.
-Treatments might include turning your head a certain way to help food travel down the esophagus more easily or changing the consistency of the food you eat to help you swallow it with ease.
+In cases where dysphagia can’t be solved, eating and swallowing techniques can help you cope with this condition so that it’s less of a burden on your life.
+Treatments might include tucking your chin or turning your head a certain way to help food travel down the esophagus more efficiently or changing the consistency of the food you eat to help you swallow it with ease.

 Rehabilitative approaches to dysphagia treatment aim to improve your swallowing ability, leading to a lasting improvement.
 Treatments might include exercises that build muscle strength in the face and esophagus or learning a swallowing technique that ensures the airway is blocked off, preventing food from traveling down the trachea into the lungs.
-One technique, known as the supraglottic swallow, involves holding the breath before swallowing, to close off the airway, instructs The Ohio State University Wexner Medical Center.
+Your medical professional may also recommend changing the way you eat.
+That might include taking smaller bites, chewing more thoroughly, eating softer food, or pureeing food.

-Rehabilitation therapy might be all some patients need to successfully treat their swallowing issues.
-But in cases where the problem is linked to an ongoing medical issue, such as GERD, or to a problem with the shape and size of the esophagus, medical or surgical treatment might be needed.
+Rehabilitation therapy might be all some patients need to successfully treat swallowing issues but sometimes – namely with esophageal dysphagia –patients may require medical or surgical treatment.
 Medical treatment can include taking antacids or other medications to control GERD symptoms.
-If dysphagia is connected to salivary control problems or to thickened saliva, medications may be prescribed to manage saliva.
+If dysphagia is due to salivary control problems or thickened saliva, a medical professional may prescribe medications to manage saliva.

-A surgical procedure called myotomy might be needed if the swallowing issue is due to a narrow esophagus or to a tight muscle in the esophagus.
-During surgery, the muscles of the lower esophageal sphincter are cut, allowing food to travel more easily from the esophagus to the stomach, explains Memorial Hermann.
+If the swallowing issue is due to a narrow esophagus or a tight muscle in the esophagus, a medical professional may recommend a surgical procedure called myotomy.
+In this procedure, a surgeon cuts the lower esophageal sphincter muscles, allowing food to travel more easily from the esophagus to the stomach.